 How To Clean An Aquarium Filter With Vinegar

 When cleaning your fish tank filter, I recommend you only clean the housing with vinegar.
-The beneficial bacteria that are essential to the health of your tank live and breed within the filter media, and vinegar will kill the bacteria immediately.
+The beneficial bacteria that are essential to the health of your tank live and breed within the filter media, and vinegar kills these bacteria on contact.

 Killing the beneficial bacteria within your filter may create the need to cycle your tank to promote the growth of fresh bacteria.
 The sudden growth of new bacteria can also cause your fish tank water to become cloudy due to a bacterial bloom.